 The major in Biology provides a solid foundation in modern biology.
 As opposed to majors with an emphasis on specific fields of biology (e.g., Molecular and Cellular Biology, Biochemistry and Molecular Biophysics, Ecology and Evolutionary Biology), Biology offers broad training in biological systems from their component parts, biological molecules and cells, up through organisms to communities to whole ecosystems, as well as the biological processes that organize such systems and allow their development and evolution.

 The course of study includes a core set of courses in genetics, biochemistry, ecology, and evolution.
-These core courses are coupled with a vast set of electives through a several biology departments at the University, such as the departments of Ecology and Evolutionary Biology, Molecular and Cellular Biology, Biochemistry and Molecular Biophysics, Speech, Language and Hearing Sciences, Animal Sciences, Plant Sciences, Entomology, Microbiology, and Veterinary Sciences to name a few.
+These core courses are coupled with a vast set of electives through a several biology departments at the University, such as the departments of Ecology and Evolutionary Biology, Molecular and Cellular Biology, Physiology, Neuroscience, Animal Sciences, Plant Sciences, Entomology, Microbiology, and Veterinary Sciences to name a few.
 Students are strongly encouraged to become involved in independent research either by working within individual labs or through targeted programs.
 Biology students are trained in problem solving and the integration of biological concepts across very broad scales.

-Bachelor of Science in Biology- Biomedical Sciences concentration: designed specifically for students who plan to enter medical or professional school.
+Bachelor of Science in Biology- Biomedical Sciences track: designed specifically for students who plan to enter medical or professional school.

-Bachelor of Science in Biology- Organismal Biology concentration: geared toward students who wish to sample multiple areas of biology with a potential interest in future graduate study.
+Bachelor of Science in Biology- General Biology track: geared toward students who wish to sample multiple areas of biology with a potential interest in future graduate study.

 EEB offers minors in Ecology & Evolutionary Biology, Biology, and Marine Science.